 Inking your block

 Open your ink and spread a thin line going across the top half of your bench plate (make sure the bench plate is securely hooked on the edge of your table to keep it from moving around.)
 Use less then you think you’ll need-its always better to under ink, than to over ink because you can always add more ink.
 Take your roller and start working the ink-start at the top of the plate and roll it down repeatedly, checking to see if the whole roller is getting covered.
-The ink should become tacky on the plate, and you're ready to ink your block.
+The ink should become tacky on the plate, and that means you're ready to ink your block.
 I find it best to roll in one direction to ensure complete coverage on the block.
 Start at the bottom and roll your way to the top.
 Lift and tilt your block in the light and make sure you have even and total coverage.
 The ink will make the surface shiny so if you see any dull spots, re-roll that area.
 Since this is the first print on the block, I find it best to do a quick test print first.
 Its like a cast iron pan, the first print "seasons" the block and makes subsequent prints much more clear.
 Place the block on some scrap paper, flip it over and just quickly press you baren over the surface of the paper.
 Re-ink the block.
 You may have to add a little more ink to the plate, but don't load the block with ink.
 If you apply the ink too thickly, it will ruin any detail work on your carved block.
-I also spray the ink plate with one misting from a water bottle, and roll it into the ink.
+I also spray the ink on the benchplate with one misting from a water bottle, and roll it into the ink.
 You don't want it too wet, otherwise it won't become too soupy and wont print rigth.
-Ideally the ink will have a tacky consistency.
-It's also helpful to hold the block up to the light and check for full coverage that way-any area that isn't inked will be matte.
+Ideally the ink will have a tacky consistency, like thinly spread peanut butter.

 For this example I used a poly cotton blend white scarf with my Momento Mori Block in black ink.
-Speedball doesn't recommend printing on man-made materials, but I've had good results on the mix blends.
-For full 100% cotton I find dampening the fabric and running your hands over the fabric to get a complete saturation picks up the ink more clearly.
+Speedball doesn't recommend printing on 100% man-made materials, but I've had good results on the mix blends.
+For full 100% cotton I find lightly dampening the fabric and running your hands over the fabric to get a complete saturation picks up the ink more clearly.
 I eyeball my patterns because I like the handmade quality a less organized pattern presents.
 You can also use a t-square ruler and pencil to plan out your design to start if you're new to pattern printing.
 Place the block face side down on your fabric.
 I place a piece of newsprint paper right up against the block to prepare for flipping the block over.
 The paper protects your fabric from any stray ink marks from the other prints in the pattern.
 Nothing sucks more than to spend an hour or more of your day printing something just to ruin it in the last few steps.
 After placing the block take your baren and push down on the block.
 I start in the lower right corner and go up, working my way across the surface of the block to make sure I have hit every section.
 I use primarily linoblocks mounted on particle board, so the back had a smooth surface and is easy to print.
 I’ve recently tried using the Speedball easy cut blocks, which are not mounted.
 While the back of these are smooth, the material sticks to the baren and will shift the print.
 In this cases, I place a scrap bit of paper on the back to keep it in place while printing.

 Flipping it over